neovim/node-client/README.md

   NvimPlugin.nvim
 ```

-This is the nvim api object you can use to send commands from your plugin to vim.
+This is the nvim api object you can use to send commands from your plugin to nvim.

 ```ts
   NvimPlugin.setOptions(options: NvimPluginOptions);